Kajol-Kumari/InfluMart/frontend/README.md

     1. Press  `i`  to view on iOS simulator or follow the instructions [here](https://docs.expo.dev/workflow/run-on-device/) to run on a physical device.
 5. Run on For android device
     1. Press  `a`  to view on Android Virtual Device or follow the instructions [here](https://docs.expo.dev/workflow/run-on-device/) to run on a physical device.

+NOTE - The website is live at - [https://influmart.netlify.app/](https://influmart.netlify.app/)